 - Using a skin graft made from porcine skin

 - If the surgical area is extensive or complex, your surgeon may temporarily close your wound and then refer you to another surgeon for reconstructive surgery to repair the wound.

-“One of the advantages of Mohs surgery is you know your results right away, and you usually don’t leave your appointment until all the skin cancer has been removed,” says Dr. Nancy Marchell, a board-certified dermatologist and Mohs surgeon at U.S. Dermatology Partners College Station.
+“One of the advantages of Mohs surgery is you know your results right away, when you leave your appointment, you know that the skin cancer is completely removed,” says Dr. Leon Chen, a board-certified dermatologist and Mohs surgeon at U.S. Dermatology Partners Houston Medical District.
 You may have a follow-up visit with your surgeon or referring doctor to monitor your recovery to make sure your wound is healing properly.

 Another advantage of Mohs surgery is a higher amount of normal tissue is spared, resulting in smaller surgical wounds, thus smaller scars.
 Anytime the skin is operated on, there is always the development of a scar.
 Your surgeon will minimize the appearance of the scar and close the wound in a manner to give it the best cosmetic outcome.

 Sometimes additional procedures are necessary to improve the appearance of the scar.
 This is fairly common on the nose or lip where the oil glands in the skin often heal unevenly as a result of being traumatized during normal surgical procedures.
 Your surgeon will be able to discuss the various treatment options with you depending on the location of your skin cancer.

 Though Mohs surgery has a high rate of cure for skin cancer, you will always have a small risk of cancer recurrence or of developing another skin cancer.

 People who have been diagnosed with skin cancer have an increased risk of developing skin cancer again, compared with people who have never had skin cancer.